anishhdiwan/near/README.md

 This repository contains processed expert demonstration data (reformatted, retargeted, and grouped as per tasks) for training both AMP and the proposed approach.
 Hence, no additional data procurement/manipulation is needed to train the methods in this repository.
 The processed expert motions are placed in the `isaacgymenvs/custom_envs/data/humanoid` directory and a .yaml file is created to pass them all together to the learning algorithm.
 The following section describes these data processing steps and provides a general guide to using the pipelines in this repository to manipulate the [CMU mo-cap dataset (.fbx version)](https://doi.org/10.4121/0448aab2-3332-449f-a8e2-d208cb58c7df)

-### Viewing, Reformatting, and Retargeting Motion Data
+### Viewing, reformatting, and retargeting motion data

 The Adversarial Motion Priors codebase provides useful tools to process .fbx format conversions of the CMU mo-cap dataset.
 This repository extends these tools.
 To process your own demonstration data first obtain the dataset in the .fbx format ([available here](https://doi.org/10.4121/0448aab2-3332-449f-a8e2-d208cb58c7df)).
 The dataset contains a directory housing all .fbx format motion files (numbered xx_yy where the first part indicates the subject number and the second part indicates the motion number).
 It also contains a .txt file describing all motions and a .csv file where some of the motions are grouped as per the "task" seen in the clip.
 Finally, the dataset also contains a .txt file with a list of the identified tasks (not exhaustive).
 These tasks are ultimately used to process groups of motions together to create sub-datasets.